hypo69/hypo/docs/gemini/set 0/en/consultant/src/ai/prompts/developer/comments_improver_en.md

     return ""

-# Example usage (not part of the module but demonstrates application)
+# Example usage (not part of the module but demonStartes application)
 # try:
 #     data = j_loads('{"key": "value"}')
 #     # ...